 Bonnieux is a beautiful village that clings to the Luberon hillside.
 If you want the best view you can climb the 86 steps up to the 12th-century Romanesque church which is right at the top of the hill.
 Once you’ve caught your breath you can then enjoy a gentle meander back down to the centre of the village and find yourself in a lovely square surrounded by colourful houses, cafés, a few art galleries and little shops.
 Friday is market day in Bonnieux and is well worth a visit.

 Towards the bottom of Bonnieux is the “new church” which dates back to the 19th century.
 On the outskirts of Bonnieux, you will find Château la Canorgue which was featured in the film “A Good Year”.
 It produces organic wine which you can purchase from May-August (Monday to Friday: 9 am to 7 pm and Saturdays 9 am-12 pm and 2 pm to 7 pm) but unfortunately, it is not open for tours.

 There is however the Musée de la Boulangerie which exhibits the history of bread making and is housed in a 17th-century building.
 It opens April to October most days from 1 pm to 6 pm (closed Tuesdays).

-The Jardin de la Louve are private but outstanding gardens which are sometimes open to the general public.
+The Jardin de la Louve are private but outstanding gardens that are sometimes open to the general public.
 Make sure you book ahead as you can’t just turn up without a reservation.